National Domestic Workers Alliance

+Background

 There are two million domestic workers in the US, most of whom are immigrants and women of color.
+Domestic workers include nannies, housekeepers and home care workers who assist the elderly or people with disabilities.
 They are a very diverse and largely overlooked group, and most make less than 13 dollars an hour.

 The NDWA advocates for a Domestic Workers' Bill of Rights, including overtime pay, one day off per week, and protection under state human rights laws.
-A version of this bill of rights was passed in New York in 2010 thanks to the NDWA's advocacy, and similar legislation has recently been introduced in California.
+A version of this bill of rights was passed in New York in 2010 thanks to the NDWA's advocacy, and similar legislation was introduced in California in 2013.
+Since then, ten other states have passed similar laws in addition to cities like Seattle, Washington D.C., and Philadelphia.

+In 2024, the NDWA presented a black domestic workers through family portraits entitled The Legacy of Care, A Portrait Series, shot by Braylen Dion.

+In September 2025, the NDWA along with the ACLU submitted comments to the United States Department of Labor opposing the potential change in policy to the Fair Labor Standards Act (FLSA).
+The potential policy changes would remove minimum wage and overtime protections for domestic workers.

+Leadership

 Ai-jen Poo is the president and Jenn Stowe is the executive director of the National Domestic Workers Alliance.
-Poo was born in Pittsburgh, Pennsylvania.
-Her mother was a PhD student, so she was raised largely by the women in her community.
 When Poo was studying at Columbia, she started volunteering with the Committee Against Anti-Asian Violence, which is where she became aware of the overlooked needs of domestic workers.

-In 2014, she was awarded a MacArthur fellowship, "a five-year grant given to the nation’s most exceptionally creative individuals, to fund her vibrant, worker-led movement to transform the working conditions and labor standards for private-household workers."
+In 2014, she was awarded a MacArthur fellowship.
+The five-year grant awards Poo with $625,000 to support any work of her choice, in this case, the NDWA.

 Alicia Garza, who co-founded the Black Lives Matter network, is the Director of Strategy and Partnerships at the National Domestic Workers Alliance.